Scott Brash

 Scott Brash’s long-time owners Lady Harris and Lady Kirkham like to give all their horses the “Hello” prefix so every horse that they buy is renamed as such.
 Hello Sanctos, one of Scott’s all-time great partners, was originally named Sanctos Van Het Gravenhof.
 Sanctos and Ursula XII were widely considered to be two of Scott’s greatest horses and since retiring from the sport in 2019 have remained at Scott’s yard to enjoy their retirement.

-Scott’s Tokyo 2020 Olympic horse Hello Jefferson (pictured below), known at home as “Jezz”, is a 12-year-old gelding who he started riding in 2018.
+Scott’s Tokyo 2020 and Paris 2024 Olympic horse Hello Jefferson (pictured below) is known at home as “Jezz”.
+Their partnership started in 2018.

 “He’s very clever and has such a busy brain that he always wants to be doing something,” says Scott.
 “But he’s trained on really well and we’ve grown so much as a partnership – we understand each other now and I think he’s a very special horse.”

-He has also achieved recent success with Hello Vincent, with whom he won the Olympia grand prix in 2019.
+He has also achieved success with Hello Vincent, with whom he won the Olympia grand prix in 2019, and Hello Chadora Lady, who won the Rolex IJRC top 10 final in December 2025.

 Scott Brash’s showjumping achievements

-Among his notable successes in a glittering career are:
+Among Scott’s most notable successes during his glittering career to date are:

-• Winning team gold for Great Britain on his Olympic debut at the 2012 Games in London, where he also finished fifth individually.
+• Won team gold for Great Britain on his Olympic debut at the 2012 Games in London, where he also finished fifth individually

 • Won team gold and individual bronze at the 2013 European Championships.